ThomasdenH/rust-csv2beancount/README.md

   description: 2
   # The csv delimiter (default ",")
   delimiter: ","
+  # The column index for the payee of the transaction.
+Omitted by default.
+  payee: 4
   # The number of csv rows to skip at the start (default 0)
   skip: 0
   # Whether by default the transaction moves the currency from the "other" account to the processing account
   toggle_sign: false
+  # The quote character delimiting the entries.
+Default: "\""
+  quote: "'"
 transactions:
   # The description to match
   "INTEREST CREDIT":